danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emoji-Article.md

 Emoji("🚀").unicodeName         // Rocket
 ```

-You can use ``Emoji/all`` to get a list of all emojis from all categories, that are available to the currently exeucting runtime:
+You can use ``Emoji/all`` to get a list of all emojis from all categories available to the current runtime:

 ```swift
 let emojis = Emoji.all          // 😀😃😄😁😆🥹😅😂🤣🥲...
 ```

-The ``Emoji`` type is also extended with more capabilities, such as <doc:Localization-Article> and <doc:SkinTones-Article>.
+The ``Emoji`` type has a lot more capabilities, such as support for <doc:Localization-Article> and <doc:SkinTones-Article>, which are described in separate articles.